Divine193/access6.0projects/WEEK2/README.md

-#🛒 Warehouse and Retail Sales Performance - initial EDA
+#🛒 Warehouse and Retail Sales Dataset

-## Assignment Goal
+## Assignment for week 2 Session 3
 The objective of this assignment was to understand the dataset

 ## Data Source